vaadin/addressbook/README.md

 Addressbook Tutorial
 ====================

-This tutorial teaches you some of the basic concepts in Vaadin Framework.
-It is meant to be a fast read for learning how to get started - not an example on how applications should be designed.
+This tutorial teaches you some of the basic concepts in Vaadin Framework using Java 6.
+For a modern Java 8 version see https://github.com/vaadin/addressbook/tree/master The addressbook example is meant to be a fast read for learning how to get started - not an example on how applications should be designed.